SymfonyCasts/design-patterns/sfcasts/state-coding.md

 object, *otherwise* we call `defeat()`.
 Let's check out the `victory()` method.
 Hold "Command", click, and... oh!
 It's just a shortcut for calling `victory()` on this `difficultyContext` property.
-That's an instance of the `GameDifficultyContext` class, and it's in charge of managing the difficulty levels.
+That's an instance of the `GameDifficultyContext` class, and it's in charge of managing the *difficulty levels*.

 Hold "Command" and click on the `victory()` method again and... *aha* - some *real* code.
-Here's a `switch-case` statement for increasing the difficulty level based on the *current* level, as well as some conditions.
-For example, to move from level 1 to level 2, the player must be *at least* level 2 or have won two fights.
+Here's a `switch-case` statement for increasing the *difficulty level* based on the *current* level, as well as some conditions.
+For example, to move from *difficulty level* 1 to 2, the *player level* must be *at least* 2 or they have to have won two fights.
 Then it makes the game harder by increasing some of the *enemy's* stats. *But*, to keep it fair and fun, it also increases the player's XP bonus.
-Level 2 is pretty similar, but the conditions are just harder to meet.
+Difficulty level 2 is pretty similar, but the conditions are just harder to meet.
 And for level 3, we have some randomness where we roll a 20-sided die and, depending on the outcome, may apply some bonuses. *Sweet*!
 Below *that*, we have the `defeat()` method, which is the *opposite* of `victory()`.
 If the player